 Taxes in Ecuador

-Learn how employment taxes affect your payroll and your employees’ paychecks in Ecuador.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Ecuador.

 - 12.15% - Social Security